yWorks/yfiles-for-html-demos/demos/complete/tree-of-life/README.md

 ## Things to try

 - Clicking on a node/species reveals the simpler phylogenetic tree with all the descendants of the selected species.
 Clicking again on the same node shows also its ancestors.
+Navigate also to the previous 10 ancestors using the breadcrumb menu in the toolbar.
 - Hovering over a node or an edge of a sub-tree highlights its containing species and the relations among them.
 - Use the combo-box to show the phylogenetic tree of the selected species.
 - Toggle the _Show Extinct_ button to show/hide the extincted species.